 I was like a nervous, unprepared student waiting for my final examination…

 Basically, I started to tell myself that I was not good enough because I was a person who slacks off until the last minute.
 The story of my life.
 Back here again!
 I was always blaming myself for this.

 But, who said that you can’t be successful if you do things at the last minute?

 What if, when you do things at the last minute, you just mobilise all your forces into one big ball of energy and you have a sort of big bang which gives birth to this thing you’re creating?

-I noticed this negative chatter and I told to myself “Yanina!
-You are going to give a talk on self-love and what you’re doing now is that you are not loving yourself at all!
+I noticed this negative chatter and I told myself “Yanina!
+You are going to give a talk on self-love and what you’re doing now is not loving yourself at all!
 Can you please stop doing this to yourself?”